 Add your pigment of choice to each mini-cup and mix well.
 Start with just a few drops of pigment until you get the color you desire.
 Add no more than 1 tablespoon pigment per one 8 oz. cup of resin or curing time will be delayed.

-Pour colorless resin in a thin layer over the whole surface and spread it with a popsicle stick used on its side.
+Pour the colorless resin in a thin layer over the whole surface and spread it with a popsicle stick used on its side.
 This will help the colored resins spread more easily.

 Next, pour your colored resins onto the resin-prepared ground.

 Use the heat gun or blow torch to make the colors flow and get out the trapped air bubbles.
 Careful not to hold the heat source in one place too long or the resin will start to boil and, if using a blow torch, catch fire.
 Always have a fire extinguisher handy if using a blow torch, just in case.

 Tilt the ground or use a pallet knife to encourage color flow if you would like.